-The highly anticipated sequel to Halo 5: Guardians, it’s not an accident that the subtitle to Xbox One’s next Halo game indicates an evolution of sorts for the hallmark first-person shooter franchise.
-Halo Infinite aims to usher in a new era for Master Chief, harnessing the power of Microsoft’s third console to recreate a similar feeling of the unknown that the original Halo: Combat Evolved once evoked back in 2001.
+The highly anticipated sequel to Halo 5: Guardians, it’s not an accident that the subtitle to Xbox Series X first Halo game indicates an evolution of sorts for the hallmark first-person shooter franchise.
+Halo Infinite aims to usher in a new era for Master Chief, harnessing the power of Microsoft’s fourth console to recreate a similar feeling of the unknown that the original Halo: Combat Evolved once evoked back in 2001.

 Battling the Covenant with friends is better than doing it alone, so it makes sense for Halo Infinite to support both online co-op play alongside traditional split-screen.
 The latter has been an important component of the experience since the early days of Halo, now returning once again to indicate Halo Infinite’s willingness to pay homage to the past while introducing some new.